RubyNova/mattdjones.co.uk/_posts/2022-05-5-repgraph-skip-cull-distance.md

 Rewriting this system would be too much of a hassle, so I opted for the following approach.

-## Preparing the replication nodes.
+## Preparing the replication nodes

 In order for this to work, you'll need the following nodes: